What Is Hair Replacement Surgery?

 After the procedure, the hair grafts and the donor sites will form small scabs.
 If you have enough surrounding hair, the scabs can be camouflaged with careful hair combing, and the scabs will usually come off in about a week.
-Typically the grafted hair will shed in 2-4 weeks.
-New growth will begin in 3-4 months.
-It may take up to a year for the hair to completely grow in.
+Typically the grafted hair will shed in 6 weeks before new hair grows at a rate of about ½ an inch per month.

 A Careful Decision

-If you are considering hair replacement surgery, Greene cautions that "doctor" does not mean "miracle worker."
-Doctors can only work with the amount of donor hair a patient has.
-Green also says that the doctor should be chosen after careful study of the certifications (eg, in dermatology or cosmetic surgery), number of years experience in this field, and references—preferably from satisfied patients and hair stylists who have had first-hand experience with the results.
+If you are considering hair replacement surgery, understand that doctors can only work with the amount of donor hair a patient has.
+Select a doctor based on his or her certifications in dermatology or cosmetic surgery, number of years of experience, and references from patients and hair stylists.
 If you are a good candidate, you may be able to regain a full head of hair!

 Alopecia reduction.
 International Society of Hair Restoration Surgery website.
 Available at: http://www.ishrs.org/article/scalp-reduction-surgery-hair-restoration.
 Published August 27, 2012.
 Accessed October 21, 2013.